Working Through the Issues

 We purchased Lilly when she was a four year old after she had about nine months of recuperation from what seemed like an innocent injury that occurred during a show where she clipped her left front superficial digital flexor tendon with her left hind foot during a stop much like the one in the picture.
 After I bought her the trainer put her back into training, showed her several times, and then I decided to bring her home to continue on with showing her myself.
 Sometime between her last show and my home the left front leg became sore….

-Over the next two years we tried several approaches to recovering her for the show pen.
-Through the entire time I supported her with bodywork but this didn’t resolve any of the main issues.
+Over the next two years, we tried several approaches to recovering her for the show pen.
+Throughout the entire time, I supported her with bodywork but this didn’t resolve any of the main issues.
 She didn’t accept bodywork well, would try to bite and kick, so I found that I could really only work on her very lightly which actually taught me how much I could get done with very little effort, just softness.

 - We evaluated her proprioception at the recommendation of an equine dentist and found that she had a poor sense of stability when blindfolded.
 He found her molars to be in poor occlusion and felt this might be the cause of her poor proprioception (not knowing where she was placing her feet) leading to the hind feet periodically hitting the front tendons when she was shown.
 Ultimately it may have been a contributor but was not the primary issue.